RoyElkabetz/SAC_with_PyTorch/README.md

 You should run the `main.py` file with the following arguments:

-    parser.add_argument('-monitor', type=bool, default=False,
-                        help='If True, a video is being saved for each episode')

 |Argument             | Description                                                                                   |
 |---------------------|-----------------------------------------------------------------------------------------------|
 |`-play`              | Choosing the mode of the agent, False for learning or True for playing and render to screen   |